OutSystems/docs-howtos/src/front-end/create-search-autocomplete/faq.md

     ![](images/autocomplete07.png)

-1. Add an Aggregate to the Screen Action and create a Filter using the Local Variable to limit the query results according to what is typed in the Input Widget.
+1. Add an Aggregate to the Screen Action and create a Filter using the Local Variable to limit the query results according to what's typed in the Input Widget.

     ![](images/autocomplete11.png)

-    In this case the Filter `Users.Name like "%"+Name_Search+"%"` only retrieves users whose `Name` Attribute includes what is typed in the Input Widget.
+    In this case the Filter `Users.Name like "%"+Name_Search+"%"` only retrieves users whose `Name` Attribute includes what's typed in the Input Widget.

 1. Add an **Input\_AutoComplete\_ShowList** Server Action after the Aggregate.